-Ola Electric shares extend slide; stock crashes over 62% in six months; analysts remain bearish - BusinessToday
+Ola Electric shares jump 5%, but remain down 59% in six months; analysts stay bearish - BusinessToday

 From a technical perspective, analysts largely maintained a bearish outlook on the stock's near-term trajectory.

-Ravi Singh, Chief Research Officer at Mastertrust, said the counter looked weak on charts and could slip towards the Rs 20 level in the near term.
+Ravi Singh, Chief Research Officer at Mastertrust, said the counter looked weak and could slip towards the Rs 20 level in the near term.
 He suggested investors consider exiting at current levels.

 AR Ramachandran, a Sebi-registered research analyst at Tips2trades, said, "Ola Electric is bearish and oversold on daily charts, with the next support seen at Rs 21.80.
 Investors should consider fresh buying only if the stock closes above the resistance level of Rs 26.3 on a daily basis, which could open the door for a near-term target of around Rs 31."